francescomoriello/ExpCan/README.md

 # ExpCan

-A program for the high-precision numerical evaluation of QFT Feynman integrals by the series solution of differential equations
+A program for the high-precision numerical evaluation of Feynman integrals by the series solution of differential equations

 Description of the algorithm [Here](https://arxiv.org/pdf/1907.13234.pdf)